xuedi2014/AlloyRenderingEngine/README.md

     bmp.originY = 0.5;
     bmp.x = 240;
     bmp.y = 240;
-    //bind click event
-    bmp.on("click", function () {
-        alert("The event monitor can be accurate to pixel");
+    //bind click event, the event monitor can be accurate to pixel bmp.on("click", function () {
+        //apply a random filter to the bmp bmp.setFilter(Math.random(), Math.random(), Math.random(), 1);
     })
     //add object to stage
     stage.add(bmp);